jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ---
 HTML is a beautiful programming language.
 It comes with so many out-of-the-box accessibility benefits—it conveys semantic meaning to assistive technology, enabling people to consume content and complete often important journeys that outside of the web they may not be able to do.
 So why is all that goodness we can get for free ignored so often?

 To expand on that point a little, why do we ignore native HTML elements that will tell people exactly what it's purpose is and enable them to interact with it, and use overly complex ARIA-laden JavaScript solutions?
-Some of this may come down to how something is designed, in other cases it may be misuderstanding or copied-and-pasted bad practices.
+Some of this may come down to how something is designed, in other cases it may be misuderstanding/confusion or copied-and-pasted bad practices.
 In this article I'm going to highlight 5 common issues I see where semantic HTML has been ignored.

 ## `<button>`
 Let's start with an example that people will no-doubt have seen many discussions around-interactive buttons.